exoplatform/exo-documentation/docs/Manage-Space.rst

 Space avatar
 ~~~~~~~~~~~~~

-Contrary to the banner, you can choose an another space avatar only in your space **Settings**.
+Unlike the banner, you can choose another space avatar only from space **Settings**.

 When scrolling down in the space's activity stream, or applications, you always have the space' avatar, the space name and their applications in the topbar.